 The load and resistance factor design approach is recommended by AISC for designing steel structures.
 It can be understood as follows:

-Step I. Determine the ultimate loads acting on the structure
+Step I. Determine the factored loads acting on the structure

-The values of D, L, W, etc. given by ASCE 7-98 are nominal loads (not maximum or ultimate)
+The values of D, L, W, etc. given by ASCE/SEI 7-10 are nominal loads (not maximum or ultimate)

 During its design life, a structure can be subjected to some maximum or ultimate loads caused by combinations of D, L, or W loading.